BU-CLOUD-F20/Secure_MultiParty/README.md

 * Exploring alternatives to the current single-process per party paradigm (e.g. multiple pthreads, OpenMP, etc.).
 * Given sufficient progress on initial goals, exploring opportunities in running this MPC implementation on top of a BU developed Linux micro-kernel.

+**__Questions:__**
+* Is the final desired state meant to be "functionally the same" but with greater performance?
+  * If so, is there some performance metric either relative or absolute that we should target?
+    * Would that metric be based on some specific need (being able to do x many operations in y time)?
+    * Canonical/reference tests to be used?
+Alternately, do these need to be developed or improved?
+  * If not, what additional functionality or utility must be provided?
+(Some examples/ideas follow)
+    * Configuration/launch tools to recreate different run scenarios on the MOC?
+    * Automated testing/profiling chain to gather new data with different changes?
+    * Improved frontend?
+      * What is the current user interface and who can/can't make use of it?
+      * Are we appropriately serving the target user audience?
+(Domain experts, outsiders, other?)
+    * Improved backend?
+      * Different MPC evaluation?
+        * Change MPC primitives?
+        * Make modifications to derived MPC operators?
+        * Additional operators (extending functionality)?

 ---
 # 2. Users/Personas of the Project:
 The end-goal of this software is to be powerful and flexible enough to be attractive to non-MPC experts and provide a simple interface with greater performance than existing approachable software MPC alternatives.
 For the scope of this semester project however, we do not target a completely naïve user.
 Instead we require that a user be somewhat familiar with the concept of MPC.
 The goals are primarily performance oriented and are perhaps most appreciated by a more experienced user rather than a newcomer with no familiarity with the MPC offerings landscape.

+**__Questions:__**
+* The above statement is conjecture, please confirm it...
+  * Are we targeting a specific lowest denominator of user?
+    * Non-MPC expert?
+    * Non-Hardware expert?
+    * Casual user?
+(Not familiar with software development)
+  * It would seem reasonable to separate long-term desired users and users targeted for the scope of this project.
+    * If we are unsure, it would seem wisest to divide into users certain to be targeted, possible targeted, and definitely not targeted.

 ---
 # 3. Scope and Features of the Project: